 - 1 1/2 teaspoons sugar

 - 4 Anjou pears, 3 peeled and cubed and 1 sliced for garnishing

 - 2 tablespoons of hazelnuts, chopped and roasted for 5 min

 - Coarse kosher salt

-- Meanwhile, preheat oven to 400°F. Spray large rimmed baking sheet with nonstick spray.
+Meanwhile, preheat oven to 400°F. Spray large rimmed baking sheet with nonstick spray.
 Combine oil, lemon juice, ginger, and sugar in large bowl.
 Add pears; toss to coat.
 Spread the cubed pear and sliced pear on prepared sheet.
 Roast until tender, turning pears every 10 minutes, about 35 minutes total.
-During the last 5 minutes roasted the hazelnuts.
+During the last 5 minutes add in the hazelnuts to roast.

-- Drain rutabagas; return to same pot.
+Drain rutabagas; return to same pot.
 Mash to coarse puree.
 Stir over medium heat until excess moisture evaporates, 5 minutes.
 Add cream, butter.
 Mix in pears and any juices from baking sheet.
 Season with salt and pepper.
 DO AHEAD: Can be made 1 day ahead.
 Transfer to microwave-safe bowl.
 Cover; chill.
-Rewarm at 1-minute intervals.
+Rewarm at 1-minute intervals, stirring.